TyroeCommerce/tyro-simplify-magento2-plugin-3.0.1/README.md

     ./bin/magento setup:upgrade
     ./bin/magento cache:clean

 Verify whether the module has been succesfully installed.
 Log in to Magento Admin dashboard and go to *System* > *Web Setup Wizard* > *Component Manager*.
-Simplify Commerce module should be there at the end of the list.
+Tyro Simplify eCommerce module should be there at the end of the list.
 Please make sure that it's enabled.
 The status icon should be green.
 If it's red, you need to enable the module, by selecting *Enable* action in the actions drop-down at the right, then following the provided instructions.

 ### Deinstallation
-If you want to uninstall the previously installed Simplify Commerce Payment Gateway module, please run the following commands:
+If you want to uninstall the previously installed Tyro eCommerce module, please run the following commands:

     ./bin/magento module:uninstall MasterCard_SimplifyCommerce
     ./bin/magento setup:upgrade